The Story (continued)

 Kathie: I don't want to die.

-Jeff: Neither do I baby, but if I have to, I'm going to die last.
+Jeff: Neither do I baby, but if I have to, I'm gonna die last.
 Something slipped up, didn't it?
 They told you they were gonna knock him off, and they haven't done it, have they?
 They haven't because I tipped him off.
 He blew.

 Jeff makes Kathie think that he tipped Eels off, causing him to leave before he was to become a murder victim.
 Convinced that the plan has failed, Kathie quickly recovers and sides with Jeff: